SDBrett/jekyllblog/_posts/2016-05-22-checking-when-external-ip-has-changed-with-python.md

 Before running the script, the file needs to have some values set to work.

 The first three are required for emailing to work.
-For my testing, I didn&#8217;t need to auth against the SMTP server, as such this is not in the script.
+For my testing, I didn';t need to auth against the SMTP server, as such this is not in the script.
 If you require SMTP auth then it will need to be added. _ipstorepath_ is set as a raw string to allow paths such as &#8220;C:\&#8221; without the need for escape characters.

-As a bit of a side note, when using cron, I needed to use a full path in _ipstorepath_, however when running manually, a filename is all that&#8217;s needed.
+As a bit of a side note, when using cron, I needed to use a full path in _ipstorepath_, however when running manually, a filename is all that';s needed.

 {% highlight python %}smtpserver = "Enter SMTP Server" fromaddress = "Enter From Email Address"